keyxcode/hear-harmony/README.md

 The *"Static reference note"* switch determines whether or not the reference note changes when you *"Shuffle"*.
 This might be useful when you want to train your relative pitch against a specific note, for example C3.

-If you are looking for something more challenging, try turning on the *"Random number of random notes"* switch.
+If you are looking for an extra challenge, try turning on the *"Random number of random notes"* switch.
 This will hide the number of random notes from you, and will also change this number each time you *"Shuffle"*.

 ---
 ### Pro-tip